-The Black Forest Forests Cuckoo clock is again Bollenhut a synonym for the Black Forest.
-The clocks are an indispensable part of any souvenir shop.
-However, it was a long and rocky road until it was so far that the “Original Black Forest Cuckoo Clock” became a trademark of the region in southern Germany.
+The Black Forest Forests Cuckoo clock is again bollenhut a synonym for the Black Forest.
+The watches are an indispensable part of any souvenir shop.
+However, it was a long, rocky road before the "Original Black Forest Cuckoo Clock" became a trademark of the region in southern Germany.

 The Cuckoo clock is mentioned as early as the 17th century and was known as the mechanical cuckoo.
 The first appeared in the Black Forest a full century later Cuckoo clock on.
 It takes some time until the house with the cuckoo and the carved front becomes a widespread souvenir from the Black Forest.
 In hardly a Black Forest house was the clock with the cuckoo that calls on the hour to think away.

 Abroad, especially in the US, is the Cuckoo clock a typical symbol for Germany.
 Because many Americans spend their vacation in Germany mostly in the south, in the Black Forest or in Bavaria.
 Since the attacks on September 11th in New York, however, the number of American guests has declined noticeably, and in return, more and more holidaymakers from the Far East are now traveling to the Black Forest.

 History of the cuckoo clock

 Where exactly the cuckoo clock comes from is still largely unknown.

 - In 1629, on his trip to Dresden, Philipp Hainhofer from Augsburg first mentioned the cuckoo clock that belonged to Elector August of Saxony.